Naitronbot/Fractal-Renderer/README.md

 # Fractal Renderer

 ## Description
-A WebGL application for rendering a fractal based on an inputted equation.
-Has many different tweakable parameters and coloring modes.
+Fractal Renderer is a WebGL application for rendering a fractal based on an inputted equation.
+It has many different tweakable parameters and coloring modes.

 ## Live Demo
 See live demo at [naitronbomb.com](https://www.naitronbomb.com/fractal/)